 If you’re not freelancing already, you will be soon.

-If freelancers are happier and making more money, what’s holding you back from picking up some work on the side side or going full on solopreneur?
+If freelancers are happier and making more money, what’s holding you back from starting a side hustle or going full on solopreneur?

 Well, we’re pretty sure there’s an obstacle or two: